alexhunsley/patchouli-jsonpatch/README.md

     }
 ```

-Note that with nested patching, the deepest operations are resolved first: in the above, the `Replace` patch is applied to the contents of JSON file 1.
-The result of that is then added at `/some_key` in the content from JSON file 2.
-And finally the `Remove` is peformed on that.
+Note that with nested patching, the deepest operations are resolved first: in the above, the `Replace` patch is applied to the contents of JSON file 2.
+The result of that is then added at `/some_key` in the content from JSON file 1.
+And finally the `Remove` is peformed on what we have.

 # Built on top of Patchouli, a generic patching engine